 Note that the Value alliance has a higher level of customer satisfaction than Skyteam.
 Having flown both Scoot and Nok, the customer service experience is superior to many of the airlines including Aerolineas Argentina, Alitalia and China Southern who are officially “full service” carriers.

-The Vanilla grouping needs to work on their overall experiences with more people disliking their service than liking it.
+The Vanilla grouping needs to work on their overall experiences with more people disliking their members’ services than liking them.

 Finally, in 2017 Star Alliance won the best alliance in the Skytrax awards with One World behind them.

 Ensconced in Thai Airways Business Class using points earnt through Avianca.
 Both are Star Alliance members